 Insular Life has been operating since 1910.
 It is the first and biggest Filipino life insurance company and the only mutual company in the Philippines, with total assets currently over P143 billion.
 It markets various insurance products (personal, life, educational, health, retirement, group, business) alongside investment and rider options.

-Nina Aguas is the executive chairman of Insular Life.
+Nina Aguas is the executive chairperson of Insular Life.
 Prior to Insular Life, Nina spent 30 years in senior management roles at major financial institutions such as Citi, ANZ and PBCom.
 In this interview, she shares her thoughts on what goes into rebranding an institution.

 Q1: What were the keys to Insular Life’s stability?